New Zealand prime minister Jacinda Ardern announces shock resignation

 She added: “We need a fresh set of shoulders for that challenge.”

-Ms Aherd said she had not thought about her future.
+Ms Ardern said she had not thought about her future.
 “I have no plan.
-No next steps all I know is that whatever I do, I will try and find ways to keep working for New Zealand.”
+No next steps – all I know is that whatever I do, I will try and find ways to keep working for New Zealand.”

+She completed her speech, delivered in the city of Napier, with promises to her family members – her partner, Clarke Gayford, with whom she had to postpone their wedding because of Covid, and their child, Neve Te Aroha.
+Her daughter was born in 2018, and Ms Ardern became only the second elected head of government to give birth while in office, after Benazir Bhutto in 1990.

+“I’m looking forward to spending time with my family once again,” she said.

 Join our commenting forum